turkishfilms/Crypto-Oracle/README.md

 # arbitrage-crypto-project
-A crypto currency arbitrage and prediction program
+A cryptocurrency arbitrage and prediction program.
+Predicts the values of cryptocurrencies for the following day on different exchange platforms in order to identify arbitrage opportunities.